Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

+\end{corollary} Note that for fixed $N\in \N^*$, the drift term in Equation \eqref{eq:IPS0} is smooth and bounded, hence the particle system with $F_{A} = \text{Id}$ has a unique strong solution.
+The proof of this result is presented in Subsection \ref{subsec:CorRate}.

-\begin{remark} Unlike particle systems in mean field interaction, we cannot expect here a $\sqrt{N}$ rate of convergence, which is the case when the interactions are smooth \cite{CattiauxGuillinMalrieu}.
+\begin{remark} Unlike particle systems in mean field interaction, we cannot expect here a $N^{-1/2}$ rate of convergence, as for regular interactions \cite{CattiauxGuillinMalrieu}.
 This is due to the short range of interaction of the particles which is of order $N^{-\alpha}$.
-At the macroscopic level, we also observe that the distance between a finite measure $\mu$ and its regularisation $V^N\ast \mu$ tested against a Lipschitz function $\phi$ is of order $N^{-\alpha}$ too.
+At the macroscopic level, we also observe that the distance between a finite measure $\mu$ and its regularisation $V^N\ast \mu$ is of order $N^{-\alpha}$ too.
 Hence it is reasonable to expect no better than an $N^{-\alpha}$ rate of convergence.
-See \cite{Oelschlager87} for a thorough discussion on this matter.

 Assuming that the kernel $K$ is such that $\Hreg$ can be chosen equal or close to 1, the rate in \eqref{eq:def_rho} is determined by the minimum between $\alpha$ and $\frac{1}{2}\left(1-\alpha (d+ d(1-\frac{2}{\rK})\vee 0 )\right)$, so choosing $\alpha$ accordingly does lead to a rate of convergence of ``optimal'' order $N^{-\alpha}$. \end{remark}